reqlez/ergo-easy-oracle/README.md

 docker compose up -d
 ```

-Please note that you will need the oracle tokens sent to that address as well before it will operate.
+Please note that you will need the oracle tokens sent to that address as well ( oracle_address ).
+Keep the wallet unlocked, for the oracle to be operational.

 For troubleshooting, check combined node + oracle logs via: